annieSandra/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

    solution for a production environment?
 What are the main problems when deploying it in a production environment?

-   **Answer**
+   **Answer : **
-   No, because there is not automatical mechanism to update the HAProxy configuration when we add web server, so that we have to manually update the configuration of the load balancer.
+   No, because there is not an automatical mechanism to update the HAProxy configuration when we add web server, so that we have to manually update the configuration of the load balancer.

 2. <a name="M2"></a>**[M2]** Describe what you need to do to add new `webapp` container to the infrastructure.
 Give the exact steps of